Jilly Shimkin

-Jillian Alexandra Shimkin (born February 21, 2003) is an American professional soccer player who plays as a midfielder or forward for USL Super League club Tampa Bay Sun.
-She played college soccer for the Penn State Nittany Lions and the Texas Longhorns.
+Jillian Alexandra Shimkin (born February 21, 2003) is an American professional soccer player who plays as a midfielder or forward for USL Super League club Brooklyn FC.
+She played college soccer for the Penn State Nittany Lions and the Texas Longhorns before starting her professional career with the Tampa Bay Sun.

 Early life

 Shimkin was born in Rockville Centre, New York, one of four children born to Jodie and Pete Shimkin.
 Her younger sister Chloe played with her at Texas for one season.
 Shimkin began playing soccer at age four.
 She attended South Side High School but did not play high school soccer.
 She played club soccer for Albertson Fury and New York Soccer Club, earning United Soccer Coaches All-American honors three times.
 She was ranked by TopDrawerSoccer as the seventh-best recruit of the 2021 class.
 She committed to Penn State as a freshman.

 College career

 Shimkin played one season for the Penn State Nittany Lions in 2021, starting in 15 games.
 She then transferred to the Texas Longhorns in 2022.
 She started all 22 games and scored 7 goals with 7 assists, earning second-team All-Big 12 Conference honors.
 She opened scoring in the game that clinched the Big 12 regular-season title for Texas and did the same in the first round of the NCAA tournament.
 In her junior season in 2023, she recorded 12 assists and added 4 goals in 24 games.
 She assisted Lexi Missimo's winning goal to advance to the third round of the NCAA tournament, where they lost to eventual champions Florida State.
 She finished her senior season in 2024 with 4 goals and 6 assists in 23 games, winning the SEC tournament in Texas's first season in the conference and assisting in both of the team's games in the NCAA tournament.

 During college, Shimkin played in the summer with Women's Premier Soccer League club Downtown United and USL W League club Tampa Bay United.